US rips 'irresponsible' Iran after missile test

 "We're aware that Iran fired that missile.
 We're looking into the exact nature of it," Spicer said.

-Iran said Tuesday that its missile program is "solely for defensive purposes" and is not within the "sphere of resolution 2231" because its ballistic missiles are not designed with the capability to carry nuclear weapons, according to Iran's state-run Islamic Republic News Agency, citing a statement on Tuesday from Iran's Foreign Ministry spokesman Bahram Ghasemi.
+Iran on Tuesday suggested that President Donald Trump was trying to distract attention from the criticism of his recent executive order on travel to the US.

-The spokesman went also said that testing ballistic missiles is in "complete conformity with the rights and international obligations of the Islamic Republic of Iran."
+"It seems that under current circumstances, certain figures in the United States, with political and propaganda motivations, are seeking pretexts in order to ease the international pressure and criticism which they have faced due to imprudent decision over anti Muslim travel ban," said a spokesperson for the Iranian Foreign Ministry.

-Ghasemi would not discuss the "authenticity and content" of reports regarding Iran's alleged ballistic missile test.
+The official said missile program is "solely for defensive purposes" and is not within the "sphere of resolution 2231" because its ballistic missiles are not designed with the capability to carry nuclear weapons.

 Iran has tested several ballistic missiles since the agreement in 2015 between Iran and the US, along with several other countries, aimed at ensuring Iran's nuclear program would be for only peaceful purposes.